 Uncategorized

 I’m writing this post because I’ve just realised that after over four hundred posts, to my horror, I’ve never talked about Diane McGuinness’s ‘Prototype for teaching the alphabet code’ before.
-Fifteen years ago, amongst the most enthusiastic phonics advocates in the UK, everyone was thoroughly conversant with it.
-However, from what we’ve seen on Twitter… Continue reading The beautiful simplicity in McGuinness’s prototype
+If you want to read it for yourself, you can find it in Early Reading Instruction.
+Fifteen years ago, amongst the most enthusiastic phonics advocates… Continue reading The beautiful simplicity of McGuinness’s prototype

 Uncategorized